pseudomammal/fairmont-wiki/API-Reference.md

 Module: [`fairmont-core`][core]

-The core functions are functions that provide the FP glue for JavaScript.
+The core functions are functions that provide the functional programming glue for JavaScript.
 Includes support for currying, partial application, and composition of functions.

 ### Core Functions